Operation Vengeance: Interception

 Eighteen P-38s were assigned the mission.
 One flight of four was designated as the "killer" flight, while the remainder, which included two spares, would climb to 18000 ft to act as "top cover" for the expected reaction by Japanese fighters based at Kahili.
 A flight plan was prepared by the Command Operations Officer, Marine Major John Condon, but this was discarded by Mitchell who thought the airspeeds and time estimates were not best for intercepting Yamamoto.
 With several of his pilots assisting, Mitchell calculated an intercept time of 09:35, based on the itinerary, to catch the bombers descending over Bougainville, 10 minutes before landing at Balalae.
 He worked back from that time and drew four precisely calculated legs, with a fifth leg curving in a search pattern in case Yamamoto was not seen at the chosen point.
 In addition to heading out over the Coral Sea, the 339th would "wave-hop" all the way to Bougainville at altitudes no greater than 50 feet (15 m), maintaining radio silence.

 339th Fighter Squadron personnel of the mission.
 Back row (l to r): Ames, Graebner, Lanphier, Goerke, Jacobson, Stratton, Long, Anglin.
 Front row (l to r): Smith, Canning, Holmes, Barber, Mitchell, Kittel, Whitakker.
 Not pictured: Hine (MIA).

-Although the 339th Fighter Squadron officially carried out the mission, 10 of the 18 pilots were drawn from the other two squadrons of the 347th Group.
+Although the 339th Fighter Squadron led the mission, 10 of the 18 pilots were drawn from the other two squadrons of the 347th Group, (8 from the 12th FS and 2 from the 70th FS).
 The Commander AirSols, Rear Admiral Marc A. Mitscher, selected four pilots to be designated as the "killer" flight: